mengaurav/Netflic-Clone/README.md

 # Netflic-Clone

-This is a simple netflix clone. made with:
+This is a simple netflix clone made with HTML and CSS
-   HTML and CSS.